Selecting multiple files in File Explorer can be one of the most aggravating tasks one can perform in Microsoft Windows.

 3 – Check the box beside Item check boxes.

-Check boxes should now be enabled.
 From now on you can hover your mouse over a file that you wish to select to display a small check box.
 Check the box and that file will remain selected while you make your other selections.

-Once you have finished checking the boxes beside the files you wish to perform the action on, you can do your Copy, Cut or other task on the selected files.
+Once you have finished checking the boxes beside the files you wish to perform the action on, you can do your Copy, Cut or desired other task on the selected files.